 Dry eye syndrome symptoms can normally be treated by eye drops that are designed to impersonate tear properties.
 They are also known as tear substitutes.
 If you’re suffering from dry eye syndrome you do not need a prescription to buy over the counter tear substitutes.

 The Meibomian glands are situated on the inside of your eyelid and produce a fatty substance that protects the eyes.
-Blepharitis can cause inflammation to the Meibomian glands which results in a swelling, commonly called a Meibomian cyst.
+Blepharitis can cause inflammation to the Meibomian glands which result in swelling, commonly called a Meibomian cyst.

 These cysts are normally painless and will go away without treatment.
 They can be reduced by applying a hot compress, but if a cyst becomes infected it will need treating with antibiotics.
 If the cyst does not disappear it can be removed with a straightforward surgical procedure.